Magnetostatic modes and criticality in quantum-Ising materials: Magnetostatic Modes in the Transverse-Field Ising Model

+The soft mode in a uniaxial magnet subject to a transverse field was calculated by Smit and Beljers in a paper that predates the TFIM and Walker's work on magnetostatic modes \cite{Smit, deGennes, Walker1}.
+They make use of the classical anisotropy energy and the associated anisotropy field.
+In a classical treatment, the anisotropy field appears in the Landau-Lifshitz equation.
+Our treatment is quantum mechanical, and the anisotropy is inherent in the TFIM.
+Care must be utilized if trying to make comparisons between results obtained using these two approaches.

-The dynamic internal susceptibility, $\delta \overline{\boldsymbol{M}} = \widehat{\chi}_{in}(\omega \neq 0) \delta \boldsymbol{H}_{in}$, is shape independent.
-It corresponds to the RPA susceptibility of a uniformly-magnetized, needle-shaped, sample of a material, for which the demagnetization field is zero.
-In Monte-Carlo simulations \cite{Chakraborty, Tabei}, one may simulate a spherical sample, and treat the spins outside the sphere in MF theory.
-The demagnetization factors of a uniformly magnetized sphere are all $N^{\mu}=1/3$ ($\mu = x, y, \text{or}\ z$).
-Temperature and sample specific fluctuations in the magnetization will lead to corrections to the demagnetization factor, as discussed following Eq. (\ref{eq:Nfactor}).
-In a Monte-Carlo simulation, the susceptibility of the sphere is the ``experimental" susceptibility ($\widehat{\chi}_{exp}=\widehat{\chi}_{sph}$).
-The susceptibility of interest is the internal susceptibility, which corresponds to the susceptibility of a needle shaped sample.
-For the longitudinal component of the susceptibility, one finds (in SI units)
+Note that in Monte-Carlo simulations \cite{Chakraborty, Tabei}, one may simulate a spherical sample ($N^{\mu}=1/3$ with $\mu = x, y, \text{or}\ z$), and treat the spins outside the sphere in MF theory; the susceptibility of the sphere is taken to be the ``experimental" susceptibility ($\widehat{\chi}_{exp}=\widehat{\chi}_{sph}$).
+The susceptibility of interest is the internal susceptibility, which corresponds to the susceptibility of a needle-shaped sample.
+For the longitudinal component of the susceptibility, one finds

-Note that when the internal susceptibility of the sample diverges at a phase transition, the experimental susceptibiltiy is $1/N^z$.
-For recent work on the demagnetization factors of non-ellipsoidal samples of materials, including LiHoF$_4$, see Refs. \cite{Twengstrom1,Twengstrom2}.
-In this paper, we make use of the EOM to determine the experimentally measured susceptibility of an arbitrarily shaped sample.
+When the internal susceptibility of a sample diverges, the experimental susceptibility is $1/N^z$.
+For recent work on the demagnetization factors of non-ellipsoidal samples of materials including LiHoF$_4$, see Refs. \cite{Twengstrom1,Twengstrom2}.